bparanj/crystal/computer/electronics/basics/mats.md

 - **Conductive ESD Mats**:
   - **Resistivity**: Less than \(10^6\) ohms per square (Ω/sq).
   - These mats have low resistivity, allowing them to quickly dissipate static charges.
-They are typically made of carbon-loaded rubber or vinyl materials.
+They are  made of carbon-loaded rubber or vinyl materials.

 - **Dissipative ESD Mats**:
   - **Resistivity**: Between \(10^6\) and \(10^{11}\) ohms per square (Ω/sq).